michaelcourcy/kasten-s3troubleshooting/readme.md

-# Troubleshoot connectivity issue between kasten and the s3 service
+# Troubleshoot connectivity between kasten and S3

 The goal of this guide is to help you troubleshoot connectivity and operation issue between Kasten K10 and a S3 service.
-You'll disciminate if the issue is coming from Kasten being incompatible with a non standard s3 implementation or from a network/configuration issue.
+You'll discriminate if the issue is coming from Kasten being incompatible with a non standard s3 implementation or from a network/configuration issue.

-Many issue can be caused by reason that are not due to Kasten being incompatible with a non standard S3 implementation, for instance :
+Many issue can be caused by reasons that are not due to Kasten being incompatible with a non standard S3 implementation:
 - network issue, for instance firewall that drop headers between k8s and s3
 - credential issue, for instance an access key or secret key was improperly copied